All I wanted was a wrecking bar.

 So I went to The Big Box Store and bought a wrecking bar.

-It didn’t take long to replace the door.
-While I was loading the old one for the trip to the landfill, my wife stopped me.
+It didn’t take long to remove the door.
+While I was loading it for the trip to the landfill, my wife stopped me.

 “Hey, where are you going with that?”